Inflammatory Bowel Disease

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 Blood and stool tests may also be done.

 Images may need to be taken.
 This can be done with: